-Group Name: A valid Group Name is a string of almost 16 characters.
+Group Name: A valid Group Name is a string of a maximum of 16 characters.

 VLAN ID: Indicates the ID to which Group Name will be mapped.
-A valid VLAN ID ranges from 1-4095.
+A valid VLAN ID can be 1-4095.

 Port Members: A row of check boxes for each port is displayed for each Group Name to VLAN ID mapping.
 To include a port in a mapping, check the box.
 To remove or exclude the port from the mapping, make sure the box is unchecked.
 By default, no ports are members, and all boxes are unchecked.